SharePoint/sp-dev-docs/docs/scenario-guidance/Development-models.md

 * App-Parts: parts of a webpage, using a special kind of control called an add-in part, to surface an iframe element that contains the add-in.
 * UI Custom Actions: UI commands that extend ribbons and menus for lists, documents, and more.

-Moreover, a SharePoint Add-in can include classic SharePoint components such as lists, custom website pages, Web Parts, workflows, content types, and many other artifacts.
+Moreover, a SharePoint Add-in can include classic SharePoint components such as lists, custom website pages, web parts, workflows, content types, and many other artifacts.

 ### Articles